Community collaboration scores a goal for design

 She said working with a client helped to develop her skills across client communication, design refinement and preparation for print.

-“Overall, the biggest lesson I learnt in print design was to stay flexible and open to change.
-Adaptability is key.
+“Overall, the biggest lesson I learned in print design was to stay flexible and open to change - adaptability is key," she said.

-“Having the opportunity to gain real-world experience has definitely made me more confident in the type of work I’m doing,” Kelsey said.
+“Having the opportunity to gain real-world experience has definitely made me more confident in the type of work I’m doing.

-“With the support and mentorship of Michelle Roberts, I have always been reassured that I am on the right track.
+“With the support and mentorship of Michelle Roberts, I was always reassured that I was on the right track.
 Seeing my work go into production made me incredibly proud and reinforced that I am capable of creating meaningful and exciting design work.”

-Kelsey said creative collaboration has helped to build her career readiness as a designer.
+Kelsey said creative collaboration had helped to build her career readiness as a designer.

 “It’s been rewarding to see how my study and professional role can complement each other and continue to build my confidence as a designer,” she said.